To apply paper pulp to a woven fabric grid

 3. Strips of linen scrim arranged onto a piece of freshly made paper and then strips of paper arranged on the top around the edges leaving some strips of fabric exposed.
 These strips of paper were made by partially scooping the mesh into the vat and laying them down in the usual way

 4. Strips of freshly made yellow paper laid around the edges of a grid of linen scrim with threads withdrawn, then turned over and indigo paper laid around the edges.
-Central grid left exposed019
+Central grid left exposed

 5. Threads laid at random sheet of paper of the paper